EliMutchnik/python-load-balancer/README.md

 [POST] http://localhost:8000/changePassword?username=jack/tom/rob

-Note: The "username" parameter passed relies on the USERNAME environment you can find in docker-compose.yml
+Note: The "username" parameter passed relies on the USERNAME environment variable you can find in docker-compose.yml.

 ## Metrics of load balancer machine
 [GET] http://localhost:8000/metrics